 After sustaining a brain injury, medical, and psychological issues are often identified.
-Seizures are a common neurological effect, but other systems in the body such as the digestive, respiratory, and cardiovascular, can be impacted as well.
-Mental illness and substance abuse are also common following brain injury.
-Negative feelings, attitudes, and poor coping skills can result not only from the realization of the injury severity, but with the difficulties of being accepting of post injury life, thus, mental illness and substance abuse are also common following a brain injury.
+Seizures are a common neurological effect, but other systems in the body such as digestive, respiratory, and cardiovascular, can be impacted as well.
+Negative feelings, attitudes, and poor coping skills can result not only from the realization of the injury severity, but with the difficulties of being accepting of post injury life, thus mental illness and substance abuse are also common following a brain injury.